 Why can you not let this go and just live like a “normal” person?

-In our case, our “Why” is that we want to be able to leave a legacy for our kids, and eventually grand kids.
-This is bigger than just us, it stretches beyond our personal goals and can make it easier to stick with it as we go throughout the years.
+In our case, our “Why” is that we want to be able to leave a legacy for our kids, and eventually grandkids.
+This is bigger than just us, it stretches beyond our personal goals and can make it easier to stick with it as we go through the years.

 Another “Why” is that we want to feel true freedom.
 That freedom of being able to do whatever whenever we want to.